Our Story

 Enter contractual arrangement with Lincolnshire County Council to support families with children on Elective Home Education.
 Begin to offer Prince’s Trust Qualifications to facilitate future entry to college or further education.

-Developed a programme of adult training on a county-wide basis in partnership with Lloyds Foundation.
+Developed a programme of adult training on a county-wide basis in partnership with Lloyds Bank Foundation.

 Begin work on the PQASSO quality standard for charities.
 Working in 13 different areas of the county.